skordal/mordax/README.md

 * `mkimage` from the U-Boot project.
 * Various Unix utilities which you probably have anyway.
 Try to build the project and you will find out what you are missing.

 When you have the required tools, run `make` from the toplevel folder.
 You have to specify a target using the `TARGET` makefile variable on the command line.
-The supported targets are `armv7-beagleboard` for the Beagleboard-Xm and `armv7-am335x_evm` for Texas Instruments' AM335x Evaluation Board.
+The supported targets are `armv7-beagleboard` for the Beagleboard-xM and `armv7-am335x_evm` for Texas Instruments' AM335x Evaluation Board.

 The Microkernel
 ---------------